dmontag23/bank-app/README.md

 ## Requirements

+This project requires [npm](https://www.npmjs.com/) in order to run locally.

 Follow the [instructions](https://reactnative.dev/docs/environment-setup) from the React Native docs to setup the development environment in order to run this project locally.

 In order to run the Detox e2e tests, follow the [getting started instructions](https://wix.github.io/Detox/docs/introduction/getting-started) from the Detox docs.
 Note that, on the [project setup](https://wix.github.io/Detox/docs/introduction/project-setup) page, only step 5 (building the app) might need to be followed in order for the tests to run locally.